daniellionel01/gleam-llm/README.md

 ## Conclusion

-Since the llm.txt would be given to every new thread with a LLM, let us break down the costs for the providers:
+Since the llm.txt would be given to every new thread with a LLM, let us break down the costs for the providers (https://llm-stats.com/):